schombert/Project-Alice/docs/rules.md

 - idle for too long -- if the war goes too long without some event happening within it (battle or occupation) it may be terminated.
 If something is occupied, I believe the war is safe from termination in this way

 ## Rebels

+- Rebel fraction: There is a trigger that depends on the fraction of provinces that are controlled by rebels.
+My notes say that only either not-overseas (or maybe only connected to capital) provinces count for calculating this fraction

 ### Calculating how many regiments are "ready to join" a rebel faction